Muscadelle Grape Variety: Steady as She Goes

 In Gascony, this was traditionally carried out in old oak foudres (large vats) at moderately warm temperatures.
 But most producers in the region now favor stainless steel tanks – this enables easier regulation of yeast activity and protects the aromatic compounds.
 The standard paradigm is prolonged fermentation at cool temperatures to protect primary fruit aromas, converting all the sugar into alcohol.
 Malolactic fermentation usually follows: this secondary fermentation converts malic to lactic acid.
 However, if the grower is dealing with a particularly hot vintage, they may wish to prevent it.

 After a long period in the doldrums, Colombard has been allowed to redeem itself.
-Indeed, the timing could not be more opportune: saline whites are a hot ticket in Europe and US bars and restaurants.
+Indeed, the timing could not be more opportune: saline whites are a hot ticket in European and US bars and restaurants.
 If enough sommeliers get behind the wines of Blaye, Bourg, and Côtes de Gascogne, there is no reason why Colombard cannot strike gold, mainly because the wines have never been so good.

 In the vineyards northwest of Libourne lie the historic regions of Blaye – now known as Blaye-Côtes de Bordeaux – and Bourg.
 They are of ancient origin, once occupied by the Romans who planted vines on the slopes on the right bank of the Gironde.
 Until (relatively) recently, Blaye and Bourg were treated with disdain, producing lackluster wines used by the negociants to market generic Bordeaux.
 However, growers in the 21st century realized that more money could be made from premium styles.
 As a result, producers in Blaye and the smaller region of Bourg are now making some excellent wines from Colombard, often blended with Semillon.
 The grape thrives in the clay-limestone terroir of these two zones, producing very aromatic and fresh white wines.
 An influx of younger growers, unable to afford land in more exalted appellations, has also contributed to the improvements in quality.